-Jesus spent a great deal of time with His disciples.
-He taught them and traveled with them as they helped others, and through this time together they developed a close friendship.
-One day after His Resurrection, Jesus asked Peter three times (St. John 21:15-17), "Do you love me?"
-When he answered yes, Jesus gave him three tasks: "Feed my lambs...Tend my sheep...
-Feed my sheep".

-many places near and far to continue to teach others about God.
+After His Resurrection, Jesus asked Peter three times (St. John 21:15-17), "Do you love me?"
+When he answered yes, Jesus gave him three tasks: "Feed my lambs", "Tend my sheep", and "Feed my sheep".
+This call to action was not only for the disciples but all of us!
+Jesus is the perfect teacher, and His disciples travelled to many places near and far to continue to teach others about God.
 Their ministry was vital to the spread of Christianity around the world.
-As saints, they were specially called by God to do so.
-Today, when we think of ministry, we often think of priests, but the truth is that we are all chosen (just as the disciples were) to serve the Lord in our own way.
+They were specially called by God to do so, and today when we think of ministry, we often think of a calling only for priests, but the truth is we are all chosen (just as the disciples) to serve the Lord in our own way.